Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: A Path to More General Axiomatisations

 \begin{proposition} Let $K$ be a positive commutative monoid.
 The contextual chain rule is sound for $\models_K$. \end{proposition} \begin{proof} We prove the case $K=\B$; the general case then follows from Prop.~\ref{prop:simple}.
 Let $\pX$ be a contextual family such that the assumptions of the contextual chain rule hold.
-Suppose toward contradiction that $\pX$ does not satisfy $\fd{x_1}{x_n}$.
+Suppose toward a contradiction that $\pX$ does not satisfy $\fd{x_1}{x_n}$.
 Then $\pX$ contains two assignments $s$ and $s'$ in context $x_1c_1x_n$ such that $s(x_1)=s'(x_1)$ and $s(x_n)\neq s'(x_n)$.
 Consequently, $\fd{c_1}{ x_n}$ entails that $s(c_1)\neq s'(c_1)$.
-These two assignments are illustrated in the top-left corner Fig.~\ref{fig:c1}, where without loss of generality we use values $0$ and $1$.
-By local consistency, $\pX$ then contains two assignments $t$ and $t'$ in the context $x_1c_1x_2$ such that $t(x_1)=t'(x_1)$ and $t(x_n)\neq t'(x_n)$.
+These two assignments are illustrated in the top-left corner of~Figure~\ref{fig:c1}, where without loss of generality we use values $0$ and $1$.
+By local consistency, $\pX$ then contains two assignments $t$ and $t'$ in the context $x_1c_1x_2$ such that $t(x_1)=t'(x_1)$ and $t(c_1)\neq t'(c_1)$.
 Furthermore, $\fd{x_1}{x_2}$ entails $t(x_2)= t'(x_2)$.
-These assignments are illustrated in the top-middle table of Fig.~\ref{fig:c1}, again using values $0$ and $1$.
-By local consistency and induction, the remaining contexts listed in \cref{item:c2} of the contextual chain rule (\ccr) contain assignment pairs of the form depicted in Fig.~\ref{fig:c1}, with the values $b_i$ and $b'_i$ being unknown.
+These assignments are illustrated in the top-middle table of Figure~\ref{fig:c1}, again using values $0$ and $1$.
+By local consistency and induction, the remaining contexts listed in \cref{item:c2} of the contextual chain rule (\ccr) contain assignment pairs of the form depicted in Figure~\ref{fig:c1}, with the values $b_i$ and $b'_i$ being unknown.
 In particular, \cref{item:fd1} of $\ccr$ guarantees that the two assignments on the remaining relations agree on the variables $x_i$, $i\in [n]$.

-Moving to the contexts listed in \cref{item:c3} of \ccr, the leftmost table in Fig.~\ref{fig:c2} illustrates two assignments for the context $c_1c_2x_n$; the values of $c_1$ and $c_2$ are explained by local consistency with the top-right table of Fig.~\ref{fig:c1}, and the values of $x_n$ are explained by $\fd{c_1}{ x_n}$ together with local consistency with the top-left table in Fig.~\ref{fig:c1}.
-The assignments for the context $c_2c_3x_n$ in Fig.~\ref{fig:c2} arise by local consistency with the assignments for the context $c_2x_2c_3$ in Fig.~\ref{fig:c1}, and from $\fd{c_2}{ x_n}$ together with local consistency with the leftmost table in Fig.~\ref{fig:c2}.
-Using this reasoning, by induction we eventually obtain the rightmost table in Fig.~\ref{fig:c2}.
+Moving to the contexts listed in \cref{item:c3} of \ccr, the leftmost table in Figure~\ref{fig:c2} illustrates two assignments for the context $c_1c_2x_n$; the values of $c_1$ and $c_2$ are explained by local consistency with the top-right table of Figure~\ref{fig:c1}, and the values of $x_n$ are explained by $\fd{c_1}{ x_n}$ together with local consistency with the top-left table in Figure~\ref{fig:c1}.
+The assignments for the context $c_2c_3x_n$ in Figure~\ref{fig:c2} arise by local consistency with the assignments for the context $c_2x_2c_3$ in Figure~\ref{fig:c1}, and from $\fd{c_2}{ x_n}$ together with local consistency with the leftmost table in Figure~\ref{fig:c2}.
+Using this reasoning, by induction we eventually obtain the rightmost table in Figure~\ref{fig:c2}.